Category Archives: Oral Motor

 Oral Motor Treatment Strategies: Part 1

-On Tuesday night Therapro was happy to host an overwhelmingly popular webinar presented by Dr. Kate Barlow on the topic of Oral Motor Treatment Strategies.
 Dr. Barlow is an Assistant Professor at American International College.
 She is also the current ambassador for the CDC’s Learn the Signs Act Early program for the state of Massachusetts.
-She has over 20 years of clinical experience including public school practice, early intervention, and a pediatric hospital-based outpatient clinic, as well as management.
+She has over 20 years of clinical experience, including public school practice, early intervention, and a pediatric hospital-based outpatient clinic, as well as management.
 Dr. Barlow’s passion is in global outreach; she founded the International Interprofessional Mentorship Program that currently provides mentorship to over 100 therapists in developing countries in Africa and South America.

 Dr. Barlow’s extensive knowledge in this area was evident as she seamlessly broke down this complex topic into manageable bits of information.
 Dr. Barlow set out with the main objectives of providing viewers with specific intervention strategies for oral motor deficits and relaying the importance of screening all children for feeding difficulties.
 As one viewer stated: